MehdiSaffar/fem.io-challenges/README.md

 ## How to run

-1. `git clone` the repo
+1. `git clone --recurse-submodules --remote-submodules` to clone the repo as well as all the challenges' repos'
-2. `cd` into the root directory
-3. Pull the submodules: `git submodule update --init --recursive`
-4. Go into the directory of the challenge you want to run
+4. `cd` into the directory of the challenge you want to run
 5. Run `npm install` to install the dependencies
 6. Run `npm run dev` to start the development server
 7. Click on the link of the dev server in the terminal to open it in your browser